 The case for perishable foods

-We rely on everyday food items for our daily nutrition.
-However, many foods and beverages, such as milk, juice and plant-based alternatives, are highly perishable and have a shorter shelf life than other food types.
-Ensuring food safety while continuing to lower the carbon footprint of the food value chain, is a key imperative for the food industry.
+Foods and beverages, such as milk, juice, and plant-based alternatives, are highly perishable and have a shorter shelf life than other food types.
+Ensuring food safety while continuing to lower the carbon footprint of the food value chain is imperative for the food industry.

-Aseptic processing and packaging solutions can protect perishable foods, making them available to consumers with a longer shelf life over vast distances.
+Aseptic processing and packaging solutions can protect perishable foods, making them safely available to consumers and extending their shelf life over vast distances.

-European policymakers now face the challenge of regulating packaging for this type of food in line with the EU Green Deal ambitions3 aiming to make food systems sustainable and resilient while supporting reductions in food loss, food waste and carbon footprint.
+European policymakers have recently revised the legislation regulating packaging for this type of food in line with the EU Green Deal3 ambitions aiming to make food systems sustainable and resilient while supporting reductions in food loss, food waste and carbon footprint.

 Top view of juice cartons